EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 There are three key benefits to this approach.

 **Ideas come from the experts**.
 A bunch of external consultants are _never_ going to understand an organisation as well as those living in it.
-Sure, we might have outside perspective, but there will inevitably things that only those working in an organisation can bring to the conversation.
+Sure, we might have outside perspective, but there will inevitably be things that only those working in an organisation can bring to the conversation.

 **Empathy is built between individuals**.
 It's one thing to know that the people that submit service tickets aren't happy with your team, but it's something quite different to see the people behind the GitHub usernames on the pull requests that go unreviewed.
 Speaking face-to-face invokes pro-social instincts that cause criticisms to be more level and balanced, and feedback to be listened to with more understanding.

 **People start the improvement journey**.
-We invite folks to think of one small thing thatthey could do tomorrow, without anyone's permission, to make things better.
-No only does this start moving the needle, but the crowd-sourcing of ideas means that people are already drawing the same conclusions that are likely to appear in the report that EngineerBetter provide.
+We invite folks to think of one small thing that they could do tomorrow, without anyone's permission, to make things better.
+Not only does this start moving the needle, but the crowd-sourcing of ideas means that people are already drawing the same conclusions that are likely to appear in the report that EngineerBetter provide.
 Rather than some detached consultancy dropping a report that says the company should adopt the Spotify model, the people involved were part of the journey and know that they'll be part of the solution.
 They've had a glimpse of how things could be, and what the way forward is - so they feel less threatened when changes to the status quo are later suggested.

 ### Value Stream Mapping